jon-acker/collaborator/README.md

 You will need to edit the file collaborators.yml manually in order to provide the method names your tests collaborators.
 Specify the names of the collaborators methods explicitly, and a jasmine spy will be created for them.
-If you use 'null' for the method names, an existing module will be expected to be found in the corresponding src/ directory.
+If omit the name of your module from collaborators.yml, an existing module will be expected to be found in the corresponding src/ directory.

 ```javascript
 define(['collaborator!acme/parser', 'spec-object!acme/calculator'], function(calculator) {